LiamJCates/Programming-Notes/C++/Values.md

 ## Variables
 When programming in languages like C++, you define variables to store values.

+A Variable Has Three Aspects
+Name: The name you use in your application to refer to the variable
+Type: The type of information that the variable can hold
+Value: The actual thing that the storage bin holds

 Defining a variable is quite simple and follows this pattern: